 Let’s assume a creditor has a monetary claim against a debtor in Korea but the debtor refuses to pay it.
 The creditor would proceed to file a lawsuit to get a judgment to collect his claim.
-Unfortunately, however, the chances are that, knowing the complaint was filed, the debtor would try to conceal or transfer his assets to evade from the judgment to be made later.
-This shows why provisional attachment is highly required to secure the judgment to be obtained.
+Unfortunately, however, the chances are that, knowing the complaint was filed, the debtor would try to conceal or transfer his assets to evade from the liability under judgment.
+This shows why provisional attachment is highly required to secure the judgment effectively.

 Provisional attachment is a judicial measure available to anyone who has a monetary claim to lock down certain assets to keep the debtor from selling or giving them away until the court issues a judgment on the merit.
 The creditor can, and usually does, seek a provisional remedy before she files a complaint on the merit.
 So, this is a very powerful weapon for the creditor.
 For example, as many Korean creditors do, if the creditor succeeds in putting a provisional attachment on the debtor’s bank account, the debtor would not be able to use the money and could face several penalties regarding its banking/financing transactions with the bank.
 This could heavily deteriorate the ability for a small company to conduct business, which makes the debtor (more…)

-It was reported that last month Apple’s South Korean office paid $945 of compensation to a South Korean iPhone user for the breaching of privacy by the controversial iPhone user location tracking.
+It was reported that last month Apple’s South Korean office paid $945 of compensation to one of South Korean iPhone users for the breaching of privacy by the controversial iPhone user location tracking.
 Here is the detail from Reuters.

-By the way, some news providers reported that this was the ruling from a Korean district court.
+By the way, some news media reported that this was a ruling from a Korean district court.
 I, as a Korean lawyer, think that statement is half right and half wrong.
 Basically it is true that the court issued a ruling which ordered the Apple Korea to pay $945 to the user.
-But this was not the formal trial case, but a Request for a Payment Order case.
-Payment order is much convenient & simplified legal procedures for claimant to get a judgment from the court compared to a formal lawsuit.
+But this was not a formal trial case, but a Request for a Payment Order case.
+Payment order is a more convenient & simplified legal procedure for claimant to get a judgment from the court compared to a formal lawsuit.
 Once a request filed, the Korean court does not question the debtor (in this case, the Apple Korea) and issue a Payment Order within 2 or 4 weeks (in certain courts, within a few days).
 This payment order, a sort of ruling, asks the opposing party to choose whether to admit the claim as written on the request or to make an objection.
 If no objection has been raised from the opposing party within 2 weeks, then (more…)

 It is reported that Mr. Matthew Deakin, the president of the HSBC Korea, said on last Wednesday that HSBC Holdings Plc had no plan to acquire a local Korean bank for now.
 Last year, HSBC walked away from the deal with the Lone Star, a U.S. private equity fund, which provided HSBC the right to buy 51 percent stake of Korea Exchange Bank due to the global financial crisis and continued legal disputes surrounding the 2003 purchase of the bank by Lone Star Funds.
 (Here is a related previous post)